merryhailu/wireframing/README.md

 ---

 Each of these elements works together to shape the user's journey and ensure the final design is both user-friendly and functional.

+## 🧰 Types of Wireframes

+Wireframes can be classified based on the level of detail they present.
+The two primary types are:

+---

+### 🔹 Low-Fidelity Wireframes

+**Definition**: These are simple, sketch-like wireframes that focus on layout and content placement without detailed design elements.

+**Key Characteristics**:
+- Basic shapes and placeholders
+- No color, images, or branding
+- Quick to create and easy to revise

+**When to Use**:
+- Early stages of the design process
+- Brainstorming and ideation
+- Gathering initial feedback

+📌 *Example Use Case*: Mapping the overall layout of a homepage with rough blocks for navigation, hero section, and footer.

+---

+### 🔸 High-Fidelity Wireframes

+**Definition**: These wireframes are more polished and closely resemble the final design in terms of layout, spacing, and UI elements.

+**Key Characteristics**:
+- Detailed UI elements (buttons, forms, dropdowns)
+- Real content or refined placeholders
+- Sometimes include limited interaction

+**When to Use**:
+- Later stages of the design process
+- Before UI development begins
+- For stakeholder approval or usability testing

+📌 *Example Use Case*: Designing a detailed checkout form with input validation messages and button states.

+---

+## 🧐 Wireframe Classification: What Type is This?

+> 💡 **Based on the content and visual clarity of the current wireframe, this is a _High-Fidelity Wireframe_.**

+This wireframe includes precise layout structures, actual or close-to-final UI components, fonts, and spacing.
+It visually resembles the final product and is ideal for stakeholder feedback, developer handoff, and usability testing.